French coastguard rescues 94 people from water after small boat breaks apart

 “The survivors were then disembarked in Dunkirk for care by state services on land.”

-The crossings on Thursday came after a two-week period where no migrants boats have crossed the Channel, although the Home Office has not yet released figures for Wednesday November 5.
+The incident on Thursday came after a two-week period in which no migrant boats have crossed the Channel since October 22, when 220 people arrived in the UK in three boats.